nextgis/docs_ngweb/source/collector.rst

 4. Name your project.
 This name will be displayed in the `NextGIS Collector`_ mobile app :

 .. figure:: _static/ngc_proj_name_en.png
-   :name: ngc_project_name
+   :name: ngc_proj_name_pic
    :align: center
    :width: 20cm

    Adding name for Collector project

 In the "Project" tab select "Starting screen" and fill in "NextGIS Collector user credentials".

 The starting screen in the `NextGIS Collector`_ mobile app could be a list of forms or a map.